alvinhochun/KritaShellExtension/README.md

 The project Has been compiled and tested with Visual Studio 2015, while statically linked with zlib and libzip.
-The included prebuilt zlib (v1.2.8) and libzip (v1.1.2) static libraries were compiled with the Visual Studio 2015 build tools, so if you don't plan on compiling zlib and libzip yourself, you should use Visual Studio 2015 to ensure compatibility.
+The included prebuilt zlib (v1.2.8), libzip (v1.1.2) and TinyXML-2 (v3.0.0, git HEAD commit d175e9d) static libraries were compiled with the Visual Studio 2015 build tools, so if you don't plan on compiling zlib, libzip and TinyXML-2 yourself, you should use Visual Studio 2015 to ensure compatibility.

 If you would like to build both libraries from source also, please